mohramadan911/Share-Pods-logging/README.md

     kubectl get deployments
     kubectl describe deployment **deployment_name**

-let's assue we want to scale the Deployment Down to 2 Replicas or change any label in yml , we will follow the below : vi deployment.yml
+let's assume we want to scale the Deployment Down to 2 Replicas or change any label in yml , we will follow the below : vi deployment.yml
 Change the number of replicas to 2